Several parasitic worms are common to cats, but many cat owners are not sure how to identify the type of worm your cat may have.

 Tapeworms are treated with an anti-worming medication; treat for fleas at the same time.
 Many topical flea preparations also kill several intestinal worms.
 For more information on worming and flea medications see, please read our guide to flea and worm treatment pages.

 These are not worms obviously, but a lot of people confuse flea larvae with worms when they encounter them.
 Larvae are the second stage of the flea life cycle.
-These worm-like larvae can be found in the bedding and the environment.
+These worm-like larvae can be found in bedding and the environment.
 They prefer dark places such as in carpet fibres, under furniture and skirting boards.

 Flea larvae appearance:

 The larvae are a slightly translucent cream colour, often with a dark coloured interior.
 Larvae can grow up to .25 inch (6mm long).
 As you can see in the image, the body may also appear black inside; larvae feed on the feces of adult fleas, which contains the blood from their host (your cat).
 The dark interior of the larvae is the feces/blood meal it has consumed.
-Due to the worm-like appearance of the larvae, many pet owners will mistake the flea larvae as worms.
+Due to the worm-like appearance of the larvae, many pet owners will mistake the flea larvae for worms.
 Worms may be intermingled with dark coloured dirt which is the feces from adult fleas.

 What other types of worms can cats get?